gabr1e11/so-simple-theme/en/_posts/2016-09-08-golden-titanium-part2.md

 {
     int size = S.length();

-    /* Stack buffer we will then refer from the 'st' variable which is a pointer into it.
+    /* Stack buffer for the stack data.
+We will point to this buffer with the 'st' stack pointer.
 Please notice we allocate one extra byte to use it as a default initial value for the algorithm, then we initialize that extra value to 0 which is useful for the algorithm (see below)  */ int stbuf[size+1];
     stbuf[0] = 0;

     /* 'st' is the pointer into the stack, instead of an index.
        This way we avoid indexing the stack pointer to get the value */